Posted in Buildings, Public Housing, Schools, Urban Renewal

 Trees in the Meadow – Knowland Park 1937

 A row of Canary Island Palm marks the park entry.
 There are Mexican Fan Palms, Chilean Palms, and exotic Bunya Bunya Trees from Australia in the meadow and picnic grounds.
-These trees were all planted early part of the 1900s.
+These trees were all planted in the early 1900s.

 Knowland Park consists of approximately 443 acres, of which 350 are in the undeveloped Upper Knowland Park.
 The Zoo (in 1996) had 56 acres within the Historical Park, and 37 acres were in the Zoological Park.